numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 X = textproc.cleantext(imdb_df, 'review', remove_stopwords = True, remove_punc = True)
 ```

-Now, we need to create a split between training and testing datasets.
+Now, you need to create a split between training and testing datasets.
 You can vary the `split_percentile` to try different ratios:

 ```{code-cell} ipython3
 # convert the target series in the dataframe to a numpy array